TomasMileto/Box-Hell/README.md

 • Audio and Camera treatment\
 • Basic Particles Systems\
 • 2D and 3D vectors\
-• How to Build the project\
+• How to Build the project

+## What I intend to do whit this project

+• Support joystick input\
+• Implement two player mode\
+• Add hazards, random weapons, more power-ups and perhaps bosses\
+• Refine code (it's kinda uncouth)
+• SKINS